berrnd/send-link/README.md

 ### What it does

 It will add entries to the context menu of links on all websites based on the provide configuration (see the Add-on options page).

-Clicking such an entry will execute a `GET` request to the configured URL while replacing `%%u` with the clicked URL, if the URL starts with `http` (see below or the extension configuration page).
+Clicking such an entry will execute a `GET` request to the configured URL while replacing `%%u` with the clicked URL (if the URL starts with `http`).

 URLs starting with `mailto` will be just opened, so probably your default mail program will compose a new mail.